 The TOE is a multi-user operating system based on Android (4.4) that incorporates the Samsung Enterprise SDK.
 The TOE does not include the user applications that run on top of the operating system, but does include controls that limit application behavior.
-The method of use for the TOE is as a mobile messaging and VPN device for use within an enterprise environment where the configuration of the device is managed through a compliant device management solution.
+The TOE is a mobile device for use within an enterprise environment where the configuration of the device is managed through a compliant device management solution.

-The TOE communicates and interacts with IEEE 802.11-2012 Access Points to establish network connectivity, and through that connectivity interacts with MDM servers that allow administrative control of the TOE.
+The TOE communicates and interacts with 802.11-2012 Access Points to establish network connectivity, and through that connectivity interacts with MDM servers that allow administrative control of the TOE.